6i-software/vba-monologger/src/getting-started/index.md

 ---
 description: Get started with VBA Monologger!
-Learn how to install, set up, and use this logging library with step-by-step instructions, quick start guides, and best practices.
+Learn how to install and use this library with quick start guides and best practices.
 hide:
   - footer
 ---